kvutien/Tutorial-orbitdb-tuto-sh/README.md

 ![Demo overview](./demo-overview.png)

-The next step is to add a blockchain backend and a React frontend interface to record the credentials of the entry.
+The next tutorial will add a blockchain backend and a React frontend interface to record the credentials of the entry.
 Doing so, we separate the immutable part --the credentials of the owner of the data-- from the mutable data itself.
 This is the basis principle of **Machu Picchu**, a collaborative open source initiative to improve the action of the humanitarians to assist the persons-in-need, by giving back the onwership of data to each person-in-need.

 It is part of a series of tutorial articles intended to convince you, IT people working for humanitarians, that blockchain and decentralised programming is not so daunting and can lower your operating costs while bringing a lot of benefits.
 Join us in project *[Machu Picchu](https://kvutien-yes.medium.com/machu-picchu-how-the-blockchain-can-help-persons-in-need-8396820d13d1)*.